 On your own for Christmas Day

 Whilst you know in your heart that it’s just one day, the thought of not being with the kids on Christmas Day can make you dread the festive period.
 You have done the right thing by sharing time with the children with your ex but that doesn’t make it any easier.
+We have some tips for handling the festive season.
 So how do you get through the day?

 - Plan your “Christmas Day” for Christmas Eve or Boxing Day.
 Design a special menu with the children, play games and watch films.
 The 25th of December then becomes just another day.